Art at Murray Pond

 Music has inspired her color theory and structures in painting, and painting has colored her expressive ability in music.
 These systems of organization can also be applied to all fields of study, inspiring innovation by thinking outside of the box.

 With an innate sense of color she became an expert in the field of color separation.
 She combined her knowledge of painting with the science of color to make better museum and gallery publications throughout the country and became known as "The Color Doctor".
 Through her work with museums, galleries and collectors she handled priceless works of art covering a full gamut of art history, which furthered her study in painting and drawing.
 For the last 35 years she has taught color perception and use for all applications.
-In the last year she has been developing a technique for making 3/D illusion in her paintings.
+In 2016 she developed a technique for making stereoscopic 3/D illusion in her paintings.

 Art is a visual language, and seeing begins when the verbal identifications of things dissolves.
 Joan teaches visual literacy to children (starting at age 7), teens, adults and the elderly.
 No artistic talent or previous experience is required to learn to draw and paint.
 Students learn to work from observation, and are taught how to use the materials needed.